Use of Personal Data—United Kingdom

 Whilst we will not contact patients directly about promotional events, marketing campaigns and announcements of new staff or services, we do contact patients under GDPR “legitimate interests” when they may have missed an appointment, or need contact in connection with their treatment plan, or for appointment reminders (and annually by email to remind them of their annual check-up).
 You may revise these contact methods at any time.

-Patients have the right to access, to request deletion or restriction of processing of, and to correct any inaccuracies regarding their personal data held by us.
+Patients have the right to access, to request deletion and/or restriction of processing of, and to correct any inaccuracies regarding their personal data held by us.
 (Deletion pertaining to a patient’s financial transactions, invoices or clinical notes however, may only be legally erased after seven years.
 In the case of paediatric patients, clinical notes must be legally kept for seven years after adulthood).

 Any inquiries about this policy and the way we use your information may be sent to our data protection officer via e-mail at: